MARRIAGE COUNSELLING & RELATIONSHIP COUNSELLING

 Are you feeling disconnected, constantly arguing, or struggling with sadness, resentment, or loneliness in your relationship?
 Relationship Therapy is available to help you navigate the challenges of intimate relationships and work toward healing and connection.

 Couples therapy and Marriage Counselling provides a structured space to explore the patterns that keep you feeling stuck — whether that’s ongoing conflict, disconnection, or unspoken resentment.
 A psychologist can help you identify unmet needs, improve communication, and rebuild trust.
 The goal isn’t about assigning blame but understanding what each partner experiences in the relationship and developing healthier, more supportive ways of relating.
 Over time, this process can foster empathy, closeness, and renewed commitment.
+My aim is not to rush you toward a quick fix, but to help you make sense of what's happening and find an approach that genuinely fits.

 Many couples find that communication difficulties are at the heart of ongoing tension or disconnection.
 You may feel unheard, invalidated, or caught in repeated arguments that never seem to resolve.
 Couples therapy provides an opportunity to slow down these interactions, understand what drives them, and learn skills to listen, respond, and express your needs more clearly and calmly.